yumiaery/CPSC481-PROJECT/ReadMe.md

       - Step 4: A confirmation popup will come up.
         - Click on **Cancel Appointment** to cancel the desired appointment.
         - Alternatively, clicking **Go Back** will take you back to the "Appointment Details" page.

- 10. **Edit Details**:
+  10. **Edit Detail**:
    - This is for the use case that either patient name was enetered wrong, or appointment type is changed, or nurse/doctor has notes to add on before/after appointment and to track the status of the appointment.
    - Basically not for changing appointment date, time or doctor.

    ### Detailed Steps (Same for all view):

+    - **Daily View**:
       - Step 1: Click the desired appointment whose details you wish to view.
       - Step 2: Click on the pencil icon to enable editing mode, click again to disable editing mode.
-        - Step 4: Once done editinng the desired details
+      - Step 3: Once done editinng the desired details
           - Click on **Confirm Changes** to save the changes.
           - Alternatively, clicking **Discard Changes** to trash the changes u made and keep the details as is.

-12. **Appointment Details**:
+  11. **Appointment Details**:
    - Click a booked appointment to view its details in a pop-up window.
    - Options for editing, rescheduling or canceling will be available as mentioned in the steps above.

   12. **Search Patient**:
    - You can search a patient with a name in the Search bar at the top left of the page.

 ---